Student-cmd-art/ANN-Classification-Churn/README.md

 c.
 Tuning the learning rate, batch size, and dropout rate.
 d.
 Using libraries like GridSearchCV (via KerasClassifier wrapper) to systematically search for the best combination of hyperparameters.

+## Applications of ANNs

+ANNs are inspired by the structure of the human brain and are designed to recognize complex patterns in data.
+They are  powerful when dealing with **non-linear relationships**, **high-dimensional data**, and **classification or prediction problems**.
+In the context of churn prediction, ANNs learn subtle behavioural signals from customer data (e.g., usage history, demographics, engagement metrics) to identify patterns that indicate whether a customer is likely to leave.

+**Key strengths of ANNs:**
+- Learn feature interactions that traditional models may miss
+- Handle noisy, messy, and large datasets
+- Provide probabilistic outputs (confidence scores / churn probabilities)

+## Use-Cases of ANNs in the Insurance Domain

+Common applications can include:

+- **Customer Churn Prediction:**
+  Identify policyholders likely to switch providers so targeted retention campaigns (e.g premium discounts, call-backs) can be launched.

+- **Fraud Detection:**
+  Analyse claim patterns in real-time to detect suspicious/abnormal behaviour for faster flagging of fraudulent claims.

+- **Risk Scoring & Underwriting:**
+  Predict claim likelihood by learning from historical policy and claims data (more accurate premium pricing & risk assessment).

 Streamlist App: https://ann-classification-churn-9phn6hzcpozoqtbq9fxhif.streamlit.app/